nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 3. Test Command: `session /create /n SessionTest3 /pl Alice Alice /d today` <br>
    Expected: An error message should be printed, indicating that there are duplicates in the list of persons provided.

-Test Scenario 2: Only a single session with a session unique identifier of `1`, named SessionTest1, exists in the application after creating it with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
+Test Scenario 2: Only a single session with a session unique identifier of `1`, named `SessionTest1`, exists in the application after creating it with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
 1. Test Command: `session /create /n SessionTest3 /pl Alice Bob /d today` <br>
    Expected: A success message should be printed, indicating the details of the session as provided in the command.
 2. Test Command: `session /create /n SessionTest1 /pl Alice Bob /d 10-04-2022` <br>
    Expected: An error message should be printed, indicating that a session with the same name already exists within the application.

-Test Scenario 3: Only a single group with a group unique identifier of `1`, named GroupTest1 with Alice, Bob and Charlie exists in the application after creating it with the [`group /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-group-group-create) command.
+Test Scenario 3: Only a single group with a group unique identifier of `1`, named `GroupTest1` with `Alice`, `Bob` and `Charlie` exists in the application after creating it with the [`group /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-group-group-create) command.
 1. Test Command: `session /create /n SessionTest4 /gid 1 /d today`<br>
    Expected: A success message should be printed, indicating the details of the session as provided in the command.